xvik/dropwizard-guicey/src/doc/docs/guide/lifecycle.md

 ### Access jersey beans from guice

-To access HK bindings we need HK2 `ServiceLocator`: it's instance is registered by `GuiceFeature` (in time of HK context startup).
+To access HK2 bindings we need HK2 `ServiceLocator`: it's instance is registered by `GuiceFeature` (in time of HK2 context startup).

 Jersey components are bound as providers: